NoelJakse/Research-activities-/Readme.md

 ## Unsupervised topological learning

 By integrating topological data analysis with unsupervised learning, this study demonstrates that the onset of crystallization can be detected directly from atomistic configurations without prior knowledge of the underlying crystal structure.
-The proposed framework offers a general, interpretable, and transferable strategy for studying phase transitions and rare-event phenomena across a wide range of materials [7,8].
+The proposed framework based on persistence homology within the Topolical Data Analysis offers a general, interpretable, and transferable strategy for studying phase transitions and rare-event phenomena across a wide range of materials [7,8].

 <p align="center">
 <img width="1501" height="436" alt="Unsupervised_topological learning_Github" src="https://github.com/user-attachments/assets/5dda1992-a23d-4c6b-9fc2-b822dc95520c" />